fherking/LARBS/README.md

 After installation, login as user:

 important: win key + f1  shows on screen manual (READ IT, BECAUSE YOU WONT KNOW WHAT TO DO)

+like my work?

+You can donate to me at https://paypal.me/fernandofilgueira Donations are earmarked for whatever the donator wants, usually to go to funds for buying new equipment for my experiments.